ULHPC/tutorials/beginners/README.md

   * Click on **Save**

-### Step 2: Connect from one cluster to the other

-**If you use only IRIS cluster, you can ignore this part of the tutorial**

-The SSH key you provided us secure your connection __from__ your laptop (or personal workstation) __to__ the cluster frontends.
-It is thus important to protect them by a passphrase.

-You shall have also a new key pair configured in your account to permit a bi-directional transparent connection from one cluster to the other (you can check that in your `~/.ssh/authorized_keys` and by successfully running:

-		(access-iris)$> ssh gaia-cluster

-or

-		(access-gaia)$> ssh iris-cluster

-If that's the case, you can ignore the rest of this section.
-**Otherwise**, you will now have to configure a passphrase-free SSH key pair to permit a transparent connection from one cluster to another.
-Have a look at this [FAQ](https://hpc.uni.lu/blog/2017/faq-how-to-permit-bi-directional-connection/)

-> If you have some issue to connect to the clusters (for example `Connection closed by remote host` error message), you should check the section on how to [use SSH proxycommand setup to access the clusters despite port filtering](#using-ssh-proxycommand-setup-to-access-the-clusters-despite-port-filtering)

 ### Hands-on/ Transferring files

 Directories such as `$HOME`, `$WORK` or `$SCRATCH` are shared among the nodes of the cluster that you are using (including the front-end) via shared filesystems (NFS, Lustre) meaning that: